By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Many recovering people discover that those around them, the ones they call their support system are not very helpful.
 Some so-called friends want you to fail.
-Others have so little energy left that they drain you rather than recharge you.
+Others have so little energy left that they drain you rather than recharging you.

 Does that person encourage you to be a victim or a survivor?

-There are those people in our lives that brighten our day any time we see them.
+There are those people in our lives that brighten our day anytime we see them.
 We all need more of those kinds of friends.
 Happy positive friends are out there but they can be hard to find especially if you don’t look in the right places.

 Clients tell me they can’t trust those around them.
 They have trust issues.
 Their friends are unreliable.
 How did you meet them, I ask?

-The most common answers I get are in bars, dope houses, a friend of a person they met in jail and so on.
+The most common answers I get are in bars, dope houses, a friend of a person they met in jail, and so on.
 If you look in hospitals you will find sick people.
 If you want to improve your support system and have friends who energize you then look in places where people are trying to improve themselves.

-The word friendship includes not only being on good terms but also giving mutual assistance, approval and support.
+The word friendship includes not only being on good terms but also giving mutual assistance, approval, and support.
 That is something we all can use, support in times of struggle.
 A full dose of approval will go a long way also.

 In looking for this supportive friend be sure that the relationship is mutual.
 Good friends get tired of you if every time they see you, you have your hand out for something.
 This works in two directions.
-People who are only your friends for what they can get out of you are abusers not friends.
+People who are only your friends for what they can get out of you are abusers, not friends.

 Look for people who are full of enthusiasm and love life.
 People who want to spread recovery and not those who want to stay in their disease.